8 Years Of Dedication

 Grow light distance chart for Metal Halide, High Pressure Sodium and Ceramic Metal Halide grow lights

-HID Bulb Wattage Grow area Hanging height cm
+HID Bulb Wattage Grow area Hanging height inches

 Metal Halide 600 4ft x 4ft or 1.2m x 1.2m 20" 50cm